kostadin-belchev/SoftUniSocialNetwork/README.md

 ## Purpose
  The SoftUni Social Network is the social network that tries its best to replace Facebook and values your privacy.
 This is React.js Fundamentals Project Assignment from SoftUni course.

+## Architecture
+  Poject consists of public folder where the main index.html file is found from where all starts, then it is devided in sub-folders in the src main folder.
+  API calls are concentrated in infrastructure folder, and futher devided by the services they do, posts, comments, etc.
+  We have customom styles in the styles folder, addin on top of bootstrap styling.
+  In infrastructure folder we have some helper functions as as well, such as calcTime, validateRegisterFields, etc.
+  Using React we have all the components in components folder.
+  Components are sub-diveded in comment, common, helpers (Higher Order Components or HOCs), post, user and wall.

 ## Getting Started